-Experiment 1 compared the processing of the Dutch subjective and objective .
+Experiment 1 compared the processing of the Dutch subjective and objective DCs.
 As predicted by the authors, looks toward the SoC increased directly after the subjective DC relative to the post objective DC region.
-This suggests that the information on the source of causality encoded by the DC is incrementaly integrated into the parser’s mental representation of discourse thus confirming Canestrelli et al. (2013)’s results.
-In Experiment 2, the unspecified DC suoyiprocessing was compared to that of the objective DC yin'er and of the subjective DC kejian.
-The authors reported that the objective DC directed participants’ attention away from the SoC relative to the subjective DC (confirming the Dutch results)
+This suggests that the information on the source of causality encoded by the DC is incrementaly integrated into the parser’s mental representation of discourse, thus confirming Canestrelli et al. (2013)’s results.
+In Experiment 2, which included the unspecified DC suoyi, processing was compared to that of the objective DC yin'er and of the subjective DC kejian.
+The authors reported that the objective DC directed participants’ attention away from the SoC relative to the subjective DC (confirming the Dutch results) and so did the unspecified DC.
+That is, the unspecified DC patterns with the subjective causal connective.

-Furthermore, they evidence that in suoyi-trials (unspecified DC) ing subjective causal relations, participants the SoC ( in looks) as they came across the modal verb [e.g., may in (11a.)] that gave away the subjectivity of the relation.
-However, in kejian-trials (subjective DC), increase in looks to the SoC upon hearing the modal.
-This indicates that participants incorporated the SoC in their mental representation of the discourse relation only when the DC explicitly encoded subjectivity. authors account for the increase in look to the SoC directly after the unspecified DC by arguing that participants probably always incorporate the speaker in their representation of the information conveyed.
-This intuition was confirmed in filler items featuring temporal DC (and, and then).
+Furthermore, they reported evidence showing that in suoyi-trials (unspecified DC) ultimately expressing subjective causal relations, participants reactivated the SoC (as measured by increases in looks) as they came across the modal verb [e.g., may in (11a.)] that gave away the subjectivity of the relation.
+However, in kejian-trials (subjective DC), the authors recorded no such increase in looks to the SoC upon hearing the modal.
+This indicates that participants incorporated the SoC in their mental representation of the discourse relation only when the DC explicitly encoded subjectivity.
+The authors account for the increase in looks to the SoC directly after the unspecified DC by arguing that participants probably always incorporate the speaker in their representation of the information conveyed.
+This intuition was confirmed in filler items featuring temporal DCs (and, and then).
 In sum, it appears that subjective causal relations require the mental integration of a SoC to be processed.
 Relative to objective causal relations, this constitutes an additional layer of complexity in the cognitive representation of the sentence.

-In this section we presented how research on the processing of has contributed to the understanding of discourse processing.
-Early work established that new elements of discourse are incrementally integrated the already existing discourse representation (Traxler et al., 1997).
-The fundamental cognitive operations underlying this integration process have been explored by the quasi-typological approach to discourse of the Coherence framework (T. Sanders, 2005; T. J. M. Sanders et al., 1992; T. J. M. Sanders & Noordman, 2000; Spooren & Sanders, 2008).
-They notably highlighted that some discourse relations are more effortful to process than others thereby providing an insight into the functioning of human cognition (Zufferey & Gygax, 2016).
-Finally, we the case of causal relations to demonstrate how studies on processing can address questions at a relatively deep level of discourse processing namely the mental representation of the source of information (Canestrelli et al., 2013; Wei et al., 2019).
-This latter section also indirectly provided evidence that the information encoded by the is incrementally integrated discourse and impacts the way a hearer processes .
-Indeed, in the subjective condition in Wei et al. (2019), participants’ looks to the SoC did not increase after the modal verb indicating that they had already integrated the subjective nature of the causal relation.
-In the unspecified condition on the other hand, participants behaved differently.
-This question of the integration of discourse will be further explored in the next section.
-Weshow that can shape expectations regarding the upcoming discourse but also force a revision of already existing expectations.
+In this section we presented how research on the processing of DMs, and specifically DCs, has contributed to the understanding of discourse processing.
+Early work established that new elements of discourse are incrementally integrated into the already existing discourse representation (Traxler et al., 1997).
+The fundamental cognitive operations underlying this integration process have been explored by the quasi-typological approach to discourse relations of the Coherence framework (T. Sanders, 2005; T. J. M. Sanders et al., 1992; T. J. M. Sanders & Noordman, 2000; Spooren & Sanders, 2008).
+They notably highlighted that some discourse relations are more effortful to process than others, thereby providing an insight into the functioning of human cognition (Zufferey & Gygax, 2016).
+Finally, we focused on the case of causal relations to demonstrate how studies on DC processing can address questions at a relatively deep level of discourse processing, namely the mental representation of the source of information (Canestrelli et al., 2013; Wei et al., 2019).
+This latter section also indirectly provided evidence showing that the information encoded by the DC is incrementally integrated into discourse representations and impacts the way a hearer processes what follows.
+Indeed, in the subjective DC condition in Wei et al. (2019), participants’ looks to the SoC did not increase after the modal verb indicating that they had already integrated the subjective nature of the causal relation.
+In the unspecified DC condition, on the other hand, participants behaved slightly differently.
+This question of the integration of DCs in discourse will be further explored in the next section.
+We will show that DCs can shape expectations regarding the upcoming discourse but also force a revision of already existing expectations.

-haracterizing discourse processing
+Further characterizing DCs’ effects on discourse processing